docker/awesome-compose/nginx-nodejs-redis/README.md

     - web1
     - web2
 ```
-The compose file defines an application with four services `redis`, `web`, `web1` and `web2`.
+The compose file defines an application with four services `redis`, `nginx`, `web1` and `web2`.
-When deploying the application, docker-compose maps port 80 of the web service container to port 80 of the host as specified in the file.
+When deploying the application, docker-compose maps port 80 of the nginx service container to port 80 of the host as specified in the file.

 > ℹ️ **_INFO_**